solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

         Logical_Table_Name = 'Sale_Partition02'
     ```

-2. Explore the results of the query:

     ![Column store row group statistics for Sale_Partition02](./media/lab4_column_store_row_groups.png)

-    Browse through the results and get an overview of the rowgroup states.
-Notice the `COMPRESSED` and `OPEN` states of some of the row groups.

-3. Explore the statistics of the columnstore for the `Sale_Hash_Ordered` table using the same query:
+We will repeat this query, but this time exploring the statistics of the columnstore for the `Sale_Hash_Ordered` table.
+You will notice that there is a significant difference in the rowgroup statistics from the previous one.
+This highlights one of the potential advantages of ordered CCIs.

     ```sql
     SELECT